dustractor/termsay/README.md

 ---

-When I'm on windows I use [gvim](https://www.vim.org/download.php) instead of vim in a terminal.
+When I'm on windows I use [gvim](https://github.com/vim/vim-win32-installer/releases) instead of using vim in a terminal as I would normally do on Linux or MacOS.
 I also don't use tmux since it isn't available on windows.
-(Other than WSL.)
+(Other than via WSL.)

-The main thing I used tmux for was not multiplexing but rather the ability to easily send commands to an arbitrary tmux window.
+The main thing I use tmux for is not for multiplexing but rather the ability to easily send commands to an arbitrary tmux window.

 A similar thing is possible with vim when it is compiled with +clientserver, and luckily, gvim has that feature.